 Aviationist suggests the use of laser-guided LGB aerial bombs and GBU-32 JDAM bombs (all-weather correctable) are indicated.

-It is alleged that the Americans used the capabilities of the aircraft carrier fleet to strike at terrorists in Afghanistan.
-So, the F-35B, as stated, took off the board of the Essex universal landing ship (LHD 2).
-This ship, as part of a group of US Navy ships, performed combat missions in the Indian Ocean in September 2018.
-On the tail of the aircraft you can see the designation of the combat ship, in the wing of which it is included.
+Allegedly, Americans used the capabilities of an aircraft carrier to strike terrorists in Afghanistan fleet.
+So, the F-35B, as stated, took off aboard the Essex universal landing ship (LHD 2).
+This ship, as part of a U.S. Navy ship group, performed combat missions in the Indian Ocean in September 2018.
+On the tail of the aircraft you can see the designation of the combat ship, of which it is part of the wing.

 From a statement by US military experts: